 Legal Requirements for a Divorce

-To start the divorce process in Texas, one party must petition for the divorce.
+According to one Austin TX divorce attorney, to start the divorce process in Texas, one party must petition for the divorce.
 This is done through the District Court located in the county where one, or both parties, reside.
 However, it should be noted that at least one party must be a legal resident for at least six months.
 One party must also reside within the county limits for at least 90 days before the petition is filed.

 A divorce may be granted without fault if either party petitions for the divorce stating there are irreconcilable differences.
 There are situations in which a divorce may be granted on a fault basis.
 These situations include cruelty, adultery, conviction of a felony and abandonment.
 A divorce petition may also be filed when there is confinement in a mental facility.
 Additionally, couples who have been living apart for at least three years may also file for divorce.